Marjorie Farquharson: An independent human rights consultant

-In 2001, Marjorie returned to her native Scotland and began to work as an independent human rights consultant.
+In 2001, Farquharson returned to her native Scotland and began to work as an independent human rights consultant.
 A year earlier, in an article entitled "The Freight and the Groove", she recalled and described what had happened to many well-known Soviet dissidents since the break-up of the USSR.

 Her job took her all over Russia and to each of the five Central Asian States.
 She undertook numerous research projects for UNDP, UNHCR and Amnesty International and gave her expert opinion on numerous cases involving asylum seekers in the UK.
 She was a contributor to Radio Free Europe and Index on Censorship.

-Marjorie wrote the obituaries of many prominent Russian dissidents for The Independent (London) — Kronid Lyubarsky, Tatyana Velikanova, Larisa Bogoraz, and Leonard Ternovsky, as well as two obituaries for The Herald (Glasgow): of dissident Valery Abramkin and campaigning journalist Anna Politkovskaya.
+Farquharson wrote the obituaries of many prominent Russian dissidents for The Independent (London) — Kronid Lyubarsky, Tatyana Velikanova, Larisa Bogoraz, and Leonard Ternovsky, as well as two obituaries for The Herald (Glasgow): of dissident Valery Abramkin and campaigning journalist Anna Politkovskaya.

-A member of the Religious Society of Friends and a Quaker registrar, Marjorie oversaw the first religious same-sex marriage in Scotland.
+A member of the Religious Society of Friends and a Quaker registrar, Farquharson oversaw the first religious same-sex marriage in Scotland.

 Death and legacy

 Despite the impact of multiple sclerosis, she campaigned for an independent Scotland within Europe on behalf of the Scottish National Party.

 In her countries of expertise (the five Central Asian states, Russia, Ukraine, Georgia and the three Baltic states) her style of work and relations with those whose conditions she sought to improve have been described in the following words:

 "She advised on the funding and evaluation of various projects, travelling extensively and alone to places with poor living conditions and at considerable personal risk.
 Her unassuming and modest demeanour coupled with her wide knowledge enabled people to trust her."

 Marjorie Farquharson died in Edinburgh on 13 May 2016.

 Her Moscow Diary, the record she kept of the months during which she established Amnesty International's Information office in Moscow, was published posthumously in 2018.
-Marjorie's work at that time, combined with her acute perception and entertaining style of writing, make this a very interesting account: it brings together insights into the politics of human rights and observations of the unusually wide range of people she then encountered.
+Farquharson's work at that time combined her acute perception and entertaining style of writing, it brings together insights of the politics of human rights and observations of the wide range of people she then encountered.

 Her love of Russia, its language, culture and people accompanied her throughout her life.
 She liked reading and translating Russian authors, among them stories by Gogol and Bulgakov, and some of the prose of Osip Mandelstam and Khodasevich.
 She also translated the painfully honest excerpt about the Gulag from Nadezhda Grankina's "Notes by Your Contemporary" in the 1999 anthology Till My Tale is Told.

-Marjorie herself wrote short stories.
+Farquharson herself wrote short stories.
 "The Weather Station" won the BBC World Service's best short story prize in 2000 and was broadcast that year by the World Service.